FlorianValois/keliosis/README.md

 ## Installation

-1. Go to the theme folder "keliosis".
+1. Open your console and go to the theme folder "keliosis".

 2. Install npm packages.